Walking into RMC Boutique feels like walking into a close friend’s living room.

 “Savannah’s been really supportive and it’s exciting,” Jessica, a Kansas-native, said.
 “Everyone’s loved it so far.”

 An ancient method of hair removal, sugaring is more natural and much less abrasive than other depilatory processes.
-The paste that’s massaged onto the skin is made up of water, citric acid and (lots of) sugar.
+Water, citric acid and (lots of) sugar make up a paste.
+She massages this paste onto the skin.
 In Jessica’s words, sugaring is the complete opposite of waxing: there’s no burns, no ingrown hairs and no rawness; sweet and simple.

 RMC Boutique reflects Southern chic at its finest.
 Just inside, Rosa has set up a table with varied sweets and freshly infused water for any visitors.
 To the left, shelves display gorgeous arrays of jewelry, from statement necklaces made from colorful stones to simple, wire bracelets.